-When waveform toggles between the street is the active option pressing toggles between single-shot mode.
-In this mode si is shown on the display and the LFO will only do one cycle of oscillation (however this only is active when the LFO is also set to trigger mode, see below).
+When waveform toggles between toggles between

+single-shot mode.
+In this mode so is shown on the display and the LFO will only do one cycle of oscillation (however this only is active when the LFO is also set to trigger mode, see below).